Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/readme.md

 # Content Management Tools
-As the volume of content in an organisation has proliferated, so the need to manage and govern that content has increased.
+As the volume of content in  organisations has proliferated, so the need to manage and govern that content has increased.
 Content management tools address this requirement with a set of capabilities that spans the entire content lifecycle from creation through to deletion.
 As such, these systems often include tools found in other categories covered by this review project.<p>

 <sup>Prepared by:
 <a href="https://www.linkedin.com/in/sol-barron-36a07a1/">Sharon Schnee</a> , <a href="https://www.linkedin.com/in/sol-barron-36a07a1/">Alan Bariman</a>  and <a href="https://www.linkedin.com/in/sol-barron-36a07a1/">Shlomo Barron</a>